-Recommended for you: [Free Download] How to Choose the Best Live Chat Software: A Buyer’s Guide
+Recommended for you: [Download] How to Choose the Best Live Chat Software: A Buyer’s Guide

 The purpose of most websites is to allow the customer the option to self-serve versus utilizing the more traditional methods of customer contact.
 When developing a live chat strategy, companies should strive to enhance the self-service experience.
 Data analysis should identify opportunities – at website dropout points, sales trigger points or where known website issues exist – for agents to proactively initiate a live chat conversation.
 If agents initiate the conversation too early in the site visit, this may result in the customer feeling pressured or becoming agitated when attempting to self – serve.
 The goal of the live chat option is to enhance the self-serve experience – not to replace it.

 When implementing any new tool into a company’s daily operations, identifying key metrics for gauging effectiveness is certainly in order.
 It’s no different with live chat.Here are a few metrics to consider:

 These metrics allow companies to compare the effectiveness of its live chat program to other customer communication channels.

 Recommended for you: How Are We Doing?
 Measuring Live Chat Effectiveness